Your learning experience

 We have enhanced our extensive online collection of resources, books and journals that you can access through the library from anywhere in the world, and we have increased the range of software that is available online.
 Our Academic Skills Centre have developed a range of new resources to help you improve your digital skills so that you can make the most of learning online and benefit from of all our online resources.

 Our Wellbeing Officers are equipped to work remotely and continue to offer excellent support to students.
-We continue to adapt and innovate our services including the introduction of further online counselling provision from September 2020, and we will support students online and on campus in every way that we can.
+We continue to adapt and innovate our services including the introduction of further online counselling provision, and we will support students online in every way that we can.
+Further details of our student support provisions.